 Loud ‘Whoops’ rang out across the treetops.
 The swingers and singers of the forest were in fine fettle.
-Little did we know how close we’d come to enjoying their antics.
+Little did we know how close we’d come to enjoy their antics.

 Just north of the renowned Garden Route of South Africa, at Monkeyland Plettenberg Bay, you can gain an insight into these incredible creatures and walk beside this plethora of primates monkeying around enjoying their safe “forever home’.

-Monkeyland in the Crags area of Plettenberg Bay, was the idea of Tony Bligaut; he wanted to create a safe haven and a ‘forever home’ for ex-captive primates.
-So, in 1998, he created the first free-roaming multi-species primate sanctuary.
+Monkeyland is in the Crags area of Plettenberg Bay (Plett for short).
+It was the idea of Tony Bligaut, who wanted to create a safe haven and a ‘forever home’ for ex-captive primates.
+Therefore, in 1998 he created the first free-roaming multi-species primate sanctuary.

 READ MORE: Volunteering with Animals in South Africa

 MEET THE PRIMATES AT MONKEYLAND PLETTENBERG BAY

 There are currently ten species that make up the primate families at Monkeyland.

 I am a particular fan of monkeys and we went through Monkeyland three times.
 Each experience was slightly different and by going on three tours we managed to see every one of the ten species of these Monkeyland primates.

 If it hadn’t been closing time I would have gone around again – we just loved this experience.
 And just in case you were wondering, we’re not affiliated with Monkeyland and we paid for our own tickets.